Talljack/react-starter/README.md

 # react-starter

-A simple React Starter Template, help you to start your react project quickly.
+A simple React Starter Template, helps you to start your react project quickly.

 ## Includes the following